dotaxis/MateriaForge-rs/README.md

 ## Features

-- **Automatic 7th Heaven installation**: downloads, configures, and launches 7th Heaven with no manual setup
+- **7th Heaven installation**: downloads, configures, and launches 7th Heaven with no manual setup
+- **Junction VIII installation**: downloads, configures, and launches Junction VIII with no manual setup
 - **Multi-platform game detection**: supports multiple storefronts out of the box
-- **Junction VIII support**: automated installation and launch support for FF8 on Steam
 - **Written in Rust**: fast, reliable, and expandable

 ---